dibope/mcserverinfo/README.md

 After adding the bot to your server, go to **Server Settings → Integrations**.
 There, you can assign a moderator role to use the bot's commands.

-If the commands do not appear, run the bot to register them.
+If the commands do not appear, run the bot (prefarebly in a test discord server) to register them.